-Finally, it might be conjectured that the discrepancies between the Teleost and Gadus Atlantica judged to be outliers were the result of gear failure on one vessel rather than a vessel fishing on an aggregation that was missed by the other.
-However, in the former case one would expect to see the discrepancy for a specific pair to occur for all species.
+Finally, it might be conjectured that the discrepanies between the Teleost and Gadus Atlantica judged to be outliers were the result of gear failure on one vessel rather than one vessel fishing on a aggregation that was missed by the other.
+However, in the case of the former one would expect to see the discrepancy for a specific pair to occur for all species.
 This, in general, is not the situation; either way, the omission of these pairs would be justified.